• Menu

 Organic potting mixes offer several advantages for your indoor vertical garden, including:

-3. Beneficial microbes: Organic mixes often contain beneficial microorganisms that aid in nutrient uptake, improve soil structure, and help protect plants from diseases.
+3. Beneficial microbes: Organic mixes often contain beneficial microorganisms that aid nutrient uptake, improve soil structure, and help protect plants from diseases.

 Drawbacks of Organic Potting Mixes